文明のターンテーブルThe Turntable of Civilization

 Lee also denied that Meehyang Yoon, 55, the former president of the Justice League and first elected in the April general election, told the Korean media that he was supported by Lee, saying it was "all bullshit.

-She accused Yoon of not being a member of the National Assembly, saying that the donations and funds should be used for comfort women victims, but he has never used them in that way.
+She accused Yoon of not being a member of the National Assembly, saying that the donations and funds should be used to comfort women victims, but he has never used them in that way.

 And for hugging Mr. Trump at a dinner party at the South Korean presidential office when U.S. President Donald Trump visited South Korea in November 2017.

-In an interview with a Korean magazine in 2015, Ms. Lee also said of the Korean Paratroopers Affairs Council (paratroopers' association), the predecessor of the Justice League, 'It refuses to hold talks with Japan without listening to the opinions of the parties (former comfort women),'
+In an interview with a Korean magazine in 2015, Ms. Lee also said of the Korean Paratroopers Affairs Council (paratroopers' Association), the predecessor of the Justice League, 'It refuses to hold talks with Japan without listening to the opinions of the parties (former comfort women),'

 And 'If you hold protests every week, your character and attitude will be wrong.
-Ms. Leee once criticized that 'the people in the paratroopers seem to be on the side of the fighters.'
+Ms. Leee once criticized the fact that 'the people in the paratroopers seem to be on the side of the fighters.'

 She also reiterated her criticism that 'the CSWC issued a collection of testimonies that differed from the facts.